Skip to content

 $ goctl rpc protoc greet.proto --go_out=. --go-grpc_out=. --zrpc_out=.

-2. rpc code generation command tutorial reference goctl rpc
+2. For the rpc code generation command, see goctl rpc.

 demo